QYQSDTC/qyqsdtc.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-Hi, my name is Yiqian Qian, a PhD candidate at Huazhong University of Science and Technology.
+Hello, my name is Yiqian Qian, and I am a PhD candidate at Huazhong University of Science and Technology.
+My research interests include gravitational waves, data analysis, and the application of artificial intelligence in astronomy.
+With 8 years of experience in gravitational wave data analysis, I have developed a pipeline for detecting gravitational waves within Pulsar Timing Array data.
+Proficient in MATLAB, Python, and C/C++, I utilize these programming languages individually or synergistically to tackle challenges in gravitational wave searches.
+Additionally, I am deeply fascinated by the potential of machine learning to address scientific problems.